bleengrue23/bots/README.md

 <img src="Images/WeatherAPIcall.PNG" width="700" />

 Once you have created the appropriate zipped file, you are ready to move to the next step.

 # Step 7: Build your Lambda function

+To create your Lambda function, you will need to navigate to the AWS Lambda service.
+On the main page you will need to select "Create Function button on the main pages

 <img src="Images/CreateLambda.PNG" width="700" />

+The subsequent screen allows you set your Lambda function's initial parameters, such as its name (here I use "myAPIcall"), the initial runtime engine (Node.js), and the initial permissions assigned to the function.
+Here you can use the default permissions.

 <details><summary>Specify Lambda Function Parameters</summary>
 <p>